Edger1ng/OpCoreLogDissasembly/README.md

   - Split and save categorized log files in the script's directory (or current working directory).
   - Suitable for automation and integration into build or CI pipelines.

+- **Pseudo-GUI CLI mode:**
+  - Use `--pseudo` to view logs in a paginated, colorized, interactive CLI interface.
+  - Navigate through the log file page by page with color-coded severity highlighting.
+  - Supports all cleaning and splitting options available in CLI mode.

 - **Output "artifacts":**
   - The split log files (`error.txt`, `warning.txt`, `success.txt`, `other.txt`) summarize the log analysis and can be collected or archived for further inspection.